Country tests of the Indicator Suite

 - Exploring options to better link the indicators to the MDGs;

 - Organizing of national workshops to introduce the project and validate the results with key national stakeholders.

 The first test phase of the UNESCO CDIS took place in Bosnia and Herzegovina, Colombia, Costa Rica, Ghana, Uruguay and Vietnam.
-The second test phase is currently under way in Ecuador, Namibia, Cambodia, Egypt and Burkina Faso.
+The second test phase is currently under way in Ecuador, Namibia, Cambodia, Egypt, Burkina Faso and Swaziland.

 In parallel, results from the 6 first test phase countries are being aligned with the revised methodology to foster comparability between up to 12 countries.